anychain/data_platform/README.md

 # EssE data platform

-EssE Data Platform(EDP) is an integrated data platform that can help:
+EssE Data Platform(EDP) is an integrated data platform that :

-1. Quickly setup an end to end environment to analysis data
-2.
+1. Built on top of OpenSource projects
+2. Easy to use and manage
+3. Be able to integrated with your own application and data
+4. Can be deployed on premise or on the public cloud

 With the help of the EDP, you will be benefit from: